CleverComponents/Database-Comparer-Tutorials/ExtractDBstructure, Firebird+FireDAC/README.md

 This example shows how to extract a FireBird database structure via the FireDAC library.

-The [GitHub/CleverComponents/Clever-Internet-Suite-Tutorials](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials) repository represents a list of examples, code snippets and demo projects for the [Clever Internet Suite Tutorials](https://www.clevercomponents.com/articles/article035/) article.
+The [GitHub/CleverComponents/Database-Comparer-Tutorials](https://github.com/CleverComponents/Database-Comparer-Tutorials) repository represents a list of examples, code snippets and demo projects for the [Database-Comparer-Tutorials](https://www.clevercomponents.com/portal/kb/c12/tutorials.aspx) article.
 This list will be periodically updated, new projects will be added.
-Please stay tuned to new examples and use cases of the [Clever Internet Suite](https://www.clevercomponents.com/products/inetsuite/) library.
+Please stay tuned to new examples and use cases of the [Database Comparer](https://www.clevercomponents.com/products/dbc.asp) library.